tagnja/blog/source/draft/mysql-explain.md

 - It doesn't tell you about optimization MySQL does during query execution.
 - Some of the statistics it shows are estimates and can be very inaccurate.
 - It doesn't show you everything there is to know about a query's execution plan.
 - It doesn't distinguish between some things with the same name.
-For example, it uses "filesort" for in-meory sorts and for temporary files, and it displays "Using temporary" for temporary tables on disk and in memory.
+For example, it uses "filesort" for in-memory sorts and for temporary files, and it displays "Using temporary" for temporary tables on disk and in memory.

 **Rewriting Non-SELECT Queries**